Official Answers by Chaosium

 More than twice but less than three times = can cast spells and attempt healing.

 More than three times = the adventurer is functionally incapacitated.

-You can certainly allow it in your game if you’re the gamemaster (YGMV), but at the very least I would require an INTx5 or POWx5 roll to be able to focus enough to actually do something other than lie on the ground in shock and/or screaming.
+You can certainly allow it in your game if you’re the gamemaster (YGMV), but at the very least I would require a concentration roll (INTx3) to be able to focus enough to actually do something other than lie on the ground in shock and/or screaming.

 If someone has already received x2 damage to an arm, further damage to the arm goes towards main hit points and not the arm.
 What happens if the same arm is then hit for x3 damage?
 Is the arm maimed/severed or does this not count as the x2 threshold has already been reached?

 The character is most likely dead at that point, having taken 5 times their arm hit location’s hit points to their total hit points.

 In one of the great loopholes in RuneQuest (pointed out in Murphy’s Rules a long, long time ago), only a character with with a normal maximum of 6 total hit points can survive this, as their arm hit location is 1 point, and taking 5×1 hit points in damage still gives them 1 hit point remaining.